E3-JSI/dataset-OG2021/README.md

-# Worldnews
+# OG2021: The 2021 Olympic Games data set

-This repository contains the source code for creating the worldnews a data set containing annotated news articles for evaluating clustering algorithms.
-The articles are in different languages and cover various topics.
+This repository contains the source code for creating the 2021 Tokyo Olympic Games data set (OG2021), a multilingual corpus of annotated news articles used for evaluating clustering algorithms.
+The data set is a collection of 10,940 articles in nine languages reporting the 2021 Tokyo Olympics events.

-The goal of this project is to create a multilingual news article corpus used for news stream clustering and topic classification.
+## 📚 Publications

+TODO

 ## ☑️ Requirements

 Before starting the project make sure these requirements are available:

 - [python].
-For setting up your research environment and python dependencies.
+For setting up your research environment and python dependencies (Python 3.8 or higher).
 - [dvc].
 For versioning your data.
 - [git].
 For versioning your code.